XMPro/Multi-Agent/docs/architecture/agent_architecture.md

 These classes provide detailed configurations for specific aspects of agent behavior:

-1. **DecisionParameters**: Influences how the agent makes decisions.
+1. **Decision Parameters**: Influences how the agent makes decisions.
+   - `collaboration_preference`: Determines the agent's willingness to work with others.
+   - `innovation_factor`: Influences the agent's tendency to propose novel solutions.
+   - `risk_tolerance`: Affects the agent's willingness to take risks in decision-making.

-2. **InteractionPreferences**: Defines how the agent interacts with other agents or systems.
+2. **Interaction Preferences**: Defines how the agent interacts with other agents or systems.
+   - `information_sharing_willingness`: Determines how freely the agent shares information.
+   - `preferred_communication_style`: Specifies the agent's communication style (e.g., formal, casual).
+   - `query_response_detail_level`: Sets the level of detail in the agent's responses.

-3. **MemoryParameters**: Configures the agent's memory management capabilities.
+3. **Memory Parameters**: Configures the agent's memory management capabilities.
+   - `max_recent_memories`: Maximum number of recent memories to consider (default: 250).
+   - `memory_decay_factor`: Factor for memory importance decay over time (default: 0.998).
+   - `observation_importance_threshold`: Threshold for determining important observations (default: 0.8).
+   - `reflection_importance_threshold`: Threshold for triggering reflections (default: 9).

-4. **PerformanceMetrics**: Tracks and evaluates the agent's performance in its designated tasks.
+4. **Performance Metrics**: Tracks and evaluates the agent's performance in its designated tasks.
+   - `contamination_detection_accuracy`: Measures the agent's accuracy in detecting contamination.
+   - `treatment_optimization_efficiency`: Evaluates the efficiency of the agent's treatment optimization.
+   - `water_quality_compliance_rate`: Tracks the agent's compliance with water quality standards.

 ## Relationships

 - Each Agent Instance is associated with one Agent Profile.
 - Agent Profile contains (has a composition relationship with) Decision Parameters, Interaction Preferences, Memory Parameters, and Performance Metrics.

-This structure allows for flexible and detailed configuration of agents, enabling the creation of specialized agents for various tasks while maintaining a consistent underlying architecture.

 ## Memory Parameters in Detail